fpereiro/dale/README.md

 ### dale.stop\_on

 `dale.stop_on` is a function very similar to `dale.do`.
-The main difference is that it can stop the iterative process when it finds a specific value.
+The main difference is that it can stop the iterative process when it finds a specific value, and that it returns the last value processed.

 - It receives an extra argument.
 Hence, the input to `dale.stop_on` is:
    1. A `value` (same than `dale.do`)